scott-trinkle/portfolio-website/content/news/waters-internship/index.md

 While tissue classification groups similar x-y pixels together based on their mass spectral signature, analyte clustering instead groups similar spectral points together based on their spatial distributions.
-This allows researchers to discover linked distribution patterns of differrent analytes, which can aid in pharmaceutical research.
+This allows researchers to discover linked distribution patterns of different analytes, which can aid in pharmaceutical research.

 For analyte clustering, I am using [Ward's hierarchical